 1. Your life expectancy

-Current average life expectancy in the UK from the age of 65 is around 19 years for a man and 21 years for a woman.
-If you stop working and cash in your defined contribution pensions at age 55, this means that you’d need your pension to last for up to as long as three decades.
+If you stop working and cash in your defined contribution pensions at age 55 (rising to 57 in 2028), this means that you’d need your pension to last for more than two decades.
 If you want to learn more about defined contribution pensions, read our guide What is a defined contribution pension?

 However, most of us won’t retire until we reach our 60s or beyond, and many people are choosing to phase their retirement.
 You may therefore only dip into your pension a little to top up income from a part-time job, for example, before you stop working for good.
 Read more in our article How can I phase my retirement?